 The dumbbell glute exercises listed here help you gain all these benefits of stronger glutes.
 And because you get a mix of single-leg exercises, which research shows is one of the best ways to strengthen the backside, and bilateral moves, you target these muscles in a range of ways that pay off on the road or trails.

-How to use this list: Do the exercises in the order listed below.
+A Part of Hearst Digital Media: Do the exercises in the order listed below.
 Do 10 reps of each exercise; for the single-leg exercises, do 10 reps per side.
 Complete 3 sets of each exercise, resting 30 seconds between exercises and 1 minute between sets.

 Each move is demonstrated by Hathiramani in the video above so you can learn the proper form.
 You will need a one heavy dumbbell, two medium dumbbells, a light dumbbell, and an exercise mat is optional.